Melindrea/smaty.se-content/pages/stories/nanowrimo.md

 title: National Novel Writing Month (and Camp)
 parent: stories
 hasSubmenu: true
+excerpt: "One way to keep motivated, for me, is to push my limits during a few months out of the year.
+The community around the events helps quite a lot."
 ---

 You don't know what that is?
 Well, no worries, I will help educate you.